 Don’t use nail polish remover on plastic, since the strong chemicals in the remover will eat through the plastic.
 Keep in mind, we use plastic regularly to store food and items.

 Usually, for items other than clothes, you should wait for the residue or stickiness to dry out before removing it.
 However, it’s the opposite of clothes.
 The longer you let the stickiness stay, the worse the clothes get.

-Kind of like awkward situations life throws at you without a solution like “not having anything to wear” or “my dog ate my homework”.
-Depending on the garment, whether it’s silk, wool or cotton choose your detergent and wash cycle accordingly.
+Depending on the garment (whether it’s silk, wool, cotton, etc.) choose your detergent and wash cycle accordingly.
 Apply the detergent to the sticky area and rub it.

 For obvious reasons, an extra wet cloth soaked in soapy water is not a good idea to get rid of the residue on a laptop.
 So, use a soft cloth and dab it lightly in water making sure all the excess water is wrung out.

 Rub it over the residue.
 If this doesn’t work, put a tiny amount of mineral oil or citrus-based acid on the cloth and then rub the area.
 Make sure the oil or acid doesn’t cause any discoloration to the laptop by checking to test in a small area of the laptop.

 Try using lighter fluid or WD-40 and blot it over the sticky area.
 Wait for a couple of minutes, and then clean the area with water and cloth as you normally would.
 If all else fails, try rubbing alcohol, nail polish remover, or talcum powder.
 The talcum powder will dry the stickiness making it easier to scrape off.

 Tar is a bit difficult to remove due to its sticky superpowers but not impossible.
 Scrape off the tar with a blunt-edged tool, like a butter knife or a paint-stirring stick.
 Then apply a thick, generous layer of butter or oil to the tar.